ryutaroikeda/os2/README.md

 ## to do

-- paging
-- higher half kernel
+- higher half kernel and paging
 - global constructors